 All three tested adsorbents had some effect in binding the simplexin toxin in laboratory experiments using rumen fluid.
-The most effective was sodium bentonite (Truefeed[®]) at 12mg/ml, which bound 95 per cent of the simplexin toxin (Figure 2).
-Other adsorbents Nutrilick[®] biochar and Elitox[®] bound 60 to 30 per cent of simplexin, depending on the concentration of adsorbent present.
+The most effective was sodium bentonite (Truefeed®) at 12mg/ml, which bound 95 per cent of the simplexin toxin (Figure 2).
+Other adsorbents Nutrilick® biochar and Elitox® bound 60 to 30 per cent of simplexin, depending on the concentration of adsorbent present.
 Both sodium and calcium bentonite remained bound to simplexin for the longest period.
-Cattle feeding trials and blood samples confirmed sodium bentonite and fully activated biochar bind to the simplexin toxin in the rumen which prevented toxicity symptoms.
+Cattle feeding trials and blood samples confirmed sodium bentonite appeared to reduce toxicity symptoms.